Sphingomyelin and Related Sphingophospholipids

 Catabolism in other tissues: The key enzymes for the degradation of sphingomyelin to ceramides in most tissues are also sphingomyelinases (phosphodiesterases), which are similar in function to phospholipase C and generate ceramides with their innumerable and important signalling properties as the main product.
 There are many such enzymes with different pH optima and metal ion requirements that operate in different regions of the cell with potentially distinct biochemical roles.
 Thus, there is an acid sphingomyelinase in the endo-lysosomes, and different neutral sphingomyelinases in the plasma membrane, endoplasmic reticulum, Golgi and mitochondria in addition to the alkaline sphingomyelinase in the intestines.
 It should not be forgotten that the other product of the reaction is phosphocholine, which has importance as a nutrient.
 Intriguingly, there is a sphingomyelinase in the bacterium Pseudomonas aeruginosa that can also act as a sphingomyelin synthase in vitro.

 The lysosomal acid sphingomyelinase (pH optimum ca. 5) is expressed ubiquitously and has a key house-keeping role in maintaining normal membrane turnover and remodelling of the sphingolipid constituents.
 While other lysosomal sphingolipid hydrolases require a saposin activator protein for full activity, the acid sphingomyelinase incorporates a built-in N-terminal saposin domain so does not require an external activator.
 Under resting conditions, acid sphingomyelinase is stored inside lysosomes, but upon stimulation it undergoes vesicular transport to the plasma membrane where it docks with a specific protein and is exposed onto the outer leaflet.
 It then generates ceramide by hydrolysis of sphingomyelin and initiates the train of events that leads to apoptosis.
 There are reports that acid sphingomyelinase, by acting at the plasma membrane to produce ceramides, regulates the localization and trafficking of palmitoylated proteins from the Golgi, and it may also facilitate bacteria-host interactions.
+Experiments in vitro have demonstrated that the enzyme can be considered as a phospholipase C that is active against a wide range of phospholipids, including ceramide-1-phosphate and the unique lysosomal lipid bis(monoacylglycero)phosphate.

 There is a related secreted acid sphingomyelinase (Zn2+-dependent), which can be transported to the outer membrane of the cell and is especially important in endothelial cells of the human coronary artery.
 This enzyme is produced by the same gene but differs from the lysosomal enzyme as it requires Zn2+ ions for activation and has a different glycosylation pattern.
 It can also operate at neutral pH and has multiple functions in that it is involved in many aspects of cellular signalling as well as in membrane sphingomyelin turnover.
 By acting at the plasma membrane to produce ceramides, it is believed to regulate the trafficking of palmitoylated proteins from the Golgi to their new location.